joonseolee/svelte-study-template/README.md

 # Svelte + TS + Vite

 This template should help get you started developing with Svelte and TypeScript in Vite as a newbie.
+I classified some components each folder only few didn't 😄.

 ## Recommended IDE Setup